flickleafy/ComfyUI-OllamaPromptTools/README.md

 - Logging success and failure messages with timing information.
 - PNG encoding for ComfyUI image tensors before submission to vision-capable models.

+The placeholder resolver in `placeholder_matching.py` is responsible for parsing placeholder template blocks, loading sentence-transformer embeddings lazily, caching template embeddings, and materializing the final prompt before Ollama generation.

 The default model can be set locally through `OLLAMA_MODEL` in a repo-local `.env` file.
 The checked-in example configuration uses `llava:13b`.

 ## Installation